clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 R code and R Markdown
 ========================================================

 Inside Markdown documents, lines of R code make up what are called **chunks**.
 Code is sandwiched between sets of three backticks and `{r}`.
+This chunk of code...

     ```{r}
     data(cars)
     summary(cars)
     ```
+Produces this output in your document:

 ```r